Biggie’s Legacy, Diddy’s Villain Era: Their Strange Friendship Through the Years, Explained

 Screenshot: YouTube/Scoz

-So today, as we honor Biggie’s life and impact, we’re revisiting some of the most defining moments between him and Diddy that show just how deep—and complicated—their connection really was.
+So today, as we honor Biggie’s life and death, we’re revisiting some of the most defining moments between him and Diddy that show just how deep—and complicated—their connection really was.
 Keep reading to get into it all!

 Diddy’s Discovery of Biggie Gets Off to a Rocky Start

-Known then as Sean “Puffy” Combs who was working as an A&R executive at Uptown Records, he discovered a young Christopher Wallace from Brooklyn in in 1992.
+Known then as Sean “Puffy” Combs, who was working as an A&R executive at Uptown Records, he discovered a young Christopher Wallace from Brooklyn in 1992.
 Impressed by his gritty delivery and raw talent, Diddy signed him almost immediately.
 But just as things started rolling, Uptown fired Diddy, leaving the young rapper’s future temporarily in limbo.

 However, this moment would ultimately birth Bad Boy Records—and set the tone for a historic loyalty between the two.